3ga01/file-server/README.md

-# file-server
-File Server App with Spring Boot
+#File Server App with Spring Boot

 This is a file server application built with Spring Boot that allows users to view, download, and preview files from a remote server.
 The app provides a secure, scalable, and efficient way to share files with other users.

-Features
+#Features

     File preview: Users can preview files on the server using a simple web interface.
 The app supports multiple file formats, including images, videos, audio files, and documents.